Scotts Weed & Feed vs Milorganite: Which One Should You Use?

 The real decision is which problem you have right now.
 If your lawn has active broadleaf weeds that need killing in the spring or fall growing season, Scotts Weed & Feed is the right pick.
 If your lawn is already weed-free and you just want a steady, low-burn feeding program through summer, Milorganite is the better choice.
 Many homeowners use both in the same year: Scotts Weed & Feed once in spring for the weed knockdown, Milorganite three times across summer and fall for routine feeding.

-Scotts Turf Builder Weed & Feed vs Milorganite Organic Nitrogen Fertilizer: At-a-Glance Comparison
+Scotts Turf Builder Weed & Feed vs Milorganite Organic Nitrogen Fertilizer: at a glance

 Product type